22f3001607/DVD-Project_Group-5/docs/data_dictionary.md

 # Data Dictionary

-Covers every shared output file produced across Tracks A–E, including each track's deeper follow-up pass, **and now the final `analysis_master.csv` cross-track join, which has been built and verified against this dictionary.**
+Covers every shared output file produced across Categories A to E, including each track's deeper follow-up pass, **and now the final `analysis_master.csv` cross-track join, which has been built and verified against this dictionary.**

 ---